Wanna Be Startin' Somethin': Composition

-A post-disco, funk, and Afropop song, "Wanna Be Startin' Somethin" was viewed as a nod to the disco sound of Jackson's material on his previous studio album, Off the Wall, released in 1979.
+A post-disco, funk, and Afropop song, "Wanna Be StartinSomethin'" was viewed as a nod to the disco sound of Jackson's material on his previous studio album, Off the Wall, released in 1979.
 Arranged by Jackson himself and played by percussionist Paulinho da Costa, the song's rhythm was regarded as a "complex interweaving of drum-machine patterns and work", while the horn section, arranged by Jerry Hey, was described as both "brassy and precise".
 Slant Magazine commented that the song was a "complicated tapestry of colliding hooks and pop references."
 The song's lyrics, "Too high to get over, too low to get under", has strong similarities to Funkadelic's opening salvo for "One Nation Under a Groove".

-The lyrics pertain to the media and press, as well as gossip and people trying to start arguments or problems for no reason, which he states in the lyrics, "Someone's always tryin' to start my baby crying," and then goes to a more "quasi paranoia" yield in the "near-bitterness" chorus, 'You're a vegetable, you're a vegetable/ You're just a buffet, you're a vegetable/ They'll eat off you, you're a vegetable.
-In "Wanna Be Startin' Somethin", Jackson's vocal range spans from E_{3} to A_{5}.
+The lyrics pertain to the media and press, as well as gossip and people trying to start arguments.
+In "Wanna Be StartinSomethin'", Jackson's vocal range spans from E_{3} to A_{5}.
 The sheet music for the song shows four sharps with a suggested tempo of "moderately bright" in common time.
 It has a basic sequence of D/E–E–D/E–E as its chord progression, similar to that of "Don't Stop 'Til You Get Enough".
 The coda at the end of the song - "Mama-say mama-sah ma-ma-coo-sah" - is a variant of a lyric in Cameroonian saxophonist Manu Dibango's 1972 disco song "Soul Makossa".
 Makossa is a Cameroonian music genre and dance.
 Dibango sued Jackson and, in 1986, settled out of court for one million French francs, agreeing thereby to waive future rights to this recording but not future use of the material.